AlexDee95/REST_OF_BASH/project/project.md

 Please provide a general project outline and management plan.

 * What are the planned steps of the project, including a rough timeline?
+  * search for raw EEG data of schizophrenia patients which is useable for our purposes
   * literature search and hypotheses making
   * preregistration
   * data analysis: